tarkah/lazystream/README.md

     select      Select stream link via command line generate    Generate an xmltv and/or playlist formatted output for all games record      Record a game, requires StreamLink
-    help        Prints this message or the help of the given subcommand(s)
+    cast        Cast a game, requires StreamLink and VLC help        Prints this message or the help of the given subcommand(s)

 ❯ lazystream select